HuyaneMatsu/hata/docs/topics/slash.md

 ##### name

 The most important feature, changing the name!
-By default a command's name will it's function's name.
+By default a command's name will be it's function's name.

 An important note might be, that the command's name might be displayed differently by Discord, so the extension will do the prettification for you internally.